Translate

 The modern pressure to be “scientific” has called forth a number of substitutes: great fish (ESV, NKJV, TLB), huge fish (CSB, LEB, NET, NIV), sea creature (ISV), sea monster (AMP, EXB, LSB, NASB, NRSV), and possibly others.
 I do not see these as wrong, in the sense that, in biblical terms the whale is a great or huge fish, and a sea creature.
 I see them as compromising, jellyfish translations (gelatinous members of the subphylum Medusozoa, a major part of the phylum Cnidaria), that bow to science when science should instead bow to God.

 As if it matters, we notice that some people who attack the King James Bible in particular or the Bible in general claim that scientific terminology labeling whales as mammals predates the 1611 translation of the Bible.
 So the translators should have had their fingers in the wind, and not used the word “whale” (in their opinion).
 However, this assertion appears to be chronologically false.
 The information that I have found indicates that this system (re whales) dates to 1758 (of course, there were earlier folks developing taxonomic ideas, such as the Bauhin brothers, botanists).
-It was in the 1758 10th edition of Systema Naturae that Carl Linnaeus, a Swedish biologist and taxonomist, classified cetaceans as mammals rather not fish.
+It was in the 1758 10th edition of Systema Naturae that Carl Linnaeus, a Swedish biologist and taxonomist, classified cetaceans as mammals rather than fish.
 The taxonomic system of Linnaeus formed the basis of modern whale classification.
 That does not matter in terms of biblical truth, but the timing nevertheless seems to be a false claim that deserves debunking.
 Regardless, Bible translators are not beholden to modern classifications as sources for translation.

 As far as a whale or fish swallowing Jonah, if we believe in a sovereign God who can do all things, and we believe that fish was “prepared by God” – that should remove all difficulties believing the story.
 God made a creature that, due to his preparation, was able to swallow an adult human.
 It was a miracle!